MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 - *Update your logic.* Change your application's session management logic to store and retrieve session data from the external storage solution.
 You might need to use APIs or libraries provided by the storage solution to manage session state.

+##### Eliminate client affinity

-**Eliminate client affinity.** Client affinity is also known as session affinity or sticky sessions.
+Client affinity is also known as session affinity or sticky sessions.
 When you eliminate client affinity, you distribute client requests evenly across multiple replicas or servers, without routing all requests from a client to the same replica.
 This configuration can improve the scalability and performance of applications by allowing any available replica to process the requests.

-**Review your load balancing algorithm.** A load balancing algorithm can cause unintentional and artificial client pinning where too many requests are sent to one back-end instance.
+##### Review your load balancing algorithm

+A load balancing algorithm can cause unintentional and artificial client pinning where too many requests are sent to one back-end instance.
 This can happen if the algorithm is set up to always send requests from the same user to the same instance, or if the requests are too similar to each other.

+##### Eliminate data locking

-**Eliminate data locking.** Data locking ensures consistency but has performance disadvantages.
+Data locking ensures consistency but has performance disadvantages.
 It can cause lock escalations and negatively affect concurrency, latency, and availability.
 To eliminate data locking, you should implement [optimistic concurrency](/sql/connect/ado-net/optimistic-concurrency).
 Nonrelational databases should use [optimistic concurrency control](/azure/cosmos-db/nosql/database-transactions-optimistic-concurrency#optimistic-concurrency-control) and have the right [consistency level](/azure/cosmos-db/consistency-levels).
 Your data partitioning strategy should also support your concurrency needs.

+##### Use dynamic service discovery

-**Use dynamic service discovery.** Dynamic service discovery is the process of automatically detecting and registering services in a distributed system.
+Dynamic service discovery is the process of automatically detecting and registering services in a distributed system.
 It allows clients to discover available services without being tightly coupled to specific instances.
 Clients shouldn't be able to take a direct dependency on a specific instance in the workload.
 To avoid these dependencies, you should use a proxy to distribute and redistribute client connections.
 The proxy acts as an intermediary between clients and services, providing a layer of abstraction that allows services to be added or removed without affecting clients.

+##### Add retry logic

-**Add retry logic.** It's important to add retry logic to an application when scaling to handle temporary failures and maintain application availability and reliability.
+It's important to add retry logic to an application when scaling to handle temporary failures and maintain application availability and reliability.
 Scaled applications, especially in a distributed system, might result in increased load and potential failures due to network issues, resource limitations, or service disruptions.
 Retry logic allows the application to automatically retry failed operations, such as connecting to a service or making a network request, after a certain period of time.
 Retry logic helps to mitigate transient failures and gives the system a chance to recover without causing disruptions or affecting user experience.
 To add retry logic to your application:

 1. Identify the operations or services that require retry logic.
 These operations or services can include database connections, API calls, or any other external dependencies.